peidevs/peidevs.github.io/content/about.md

 {{% elder
 name="Michael Gauthier"
 img="https://secure.meetupstatic.com/photos/member/1/0/9/9/member_246964249.jpeg"
-desc="Mike has been a professional developer st silverorange since 2002 and hasn't gotten tired of it yet.
+desc="Mike has been a professional developer at silverorange since 2002 and hasn't gotten tired of it yet.
 Anything web or mobile is sure to interest Mike.
 He began assisting the group in 2016. ⚔"
 %}}

 {{% elder